bitrise-io/devcenter/_articles/en/code-signing/ios-code-signing/ios-code-signing-troubleshooting.md

 If you manually upload your provisioning profiles and use the **Certificate and profile installer** Step to install your code signing files, read on.

-If you use the `iOS Auto Provision` Step, skip to [Automatic provisioning](/code-signing/ios-code-signing/ios-code-signing-troubleshooting/#automatic-provisioning).
+If you use the **iOS Auto Provision with App Store Connect API** Step, skip to [Automatic provisioning](/code-signing/ios-code-signing/ios-code-signing-troubleshooting/#automatic-provisioning).

 1. Check that you have both a .p12 certificate and a provisioning profile uploaded to Bitrise.